blossm-network/toolbox/README.md

 Again, non-`production` gateways are addressed with a network prefix of `.dev | .stg | .snd`.

+### Anatomy of an Event
+TODO

+### Life of an Event
+TODO

+## Overview

+TODO

 ---
 ... documentation to be continued ...

-### Anatomy of an Event

-### Life of an Event